Medicare Supplemental Insurance: Benefits and Considerations

 There may be additional benefits you want that are not covered by regular Medicare.
 Depending on your situation, these could be very important.
-Some of the additional coverage options you need to find out about include coverage for hearing and vision services.
+Some additional coverage might include hearing, dental and vision coverage.

 Overall Cost of the Plan

-A plan that provides more options to you will generally be more expensive.
-You will have to determine what is more important to you — freedom to choose your own services and providers or keeping health care costs at a minimum.
-If you compare plans carefully, you might be able to achieve a “happy medium” where you can keep costs down while still being able to have some of the provider and service options you want.
+A plan that provides you more options will generally be more expensive.
+You have to determine what is more important to you—freedom to choose your services and providers, or to keep monthly healthcare costs to a minimum.
+If you compare plans carefully, you might achieve a “happy medium”—keeping costs down and still having provider and service options you want.